TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 :php:`before`
     This property allows a custom sorting of registered listeners.
 The listener is then dispatched before the given listener.
-The value is the identifier of another event listener.
+The values are the identifier(s) of another event listeners.

 :php:`after`
     This property allows a custom sorting of registered listeners.
 The listener is then dispatched after the given listener.
-The value is the identifier of another event listener.
+The values are the identifier(s) of another event listeners.

 :php:`event`
     The fully-qualified class name (FQCN) of the dispatched event, that the listener wants to react to.
-It is recommended to not specify this property, but to use the FQCN as type declaration of the argument within the dispatched method (usually :php:`__invoke(EventName $event) ` unless overridden with a custom :php:`method`).
+It is recommended to not specify this property, but to use the FQCN as type declaration of the argument within the dispatched method (usually :php:`__invoke(EventName $event)`).

 :php:`method`
     The method to be called.
 If this property is not given, the listener class